Though they all look similar, not all bundt cake recipes are created equal.

 There’s no denying that this is one pretty cake, and rather than adding food coloring, it gets that pink hue from cherry juice.

-There are pops of bright cherries dotted throughout the cake and a lovely pink glaze just to push the cuteness over the edge.
+There are pops of bright cherries dotted throughout the pound cake and a lovely pink glaze just to push the cuteness over the edge.